popany/notes/bash.md

 - `/` - end of the search regex, and start of the substitute string.
 - `\1` - reference to that string we found in the brackets above.
 - `/` end of the substitute string.

+### `grep`

+Count lines for matched words

+    grep -c 'word' /path/to/file

+List only the names of matching files

+    grep -l 'primary' *.c

 ## CentOS